 - Silicon material has a nice feel but tends to attract dust and lint

 If you’re looking for the ultimate in space-saving, then this collapsible water bottle is a great option.
-It only holds 22 ounces but being able to collapse to a third of its size makes this a small price to pay.
+It only holds 22 ounces, but being able to collapse to a third of its size makes this a small price to pay.

-The silicon material is soft enough to allow it to roll up easily but is impact resistant and tough enough to deal with the usual scrapes and bumps of hiking.
+The silicon material is soft enough to allow it to roll up easily, but is impact-resistant and tough enough to deal with the usual scrapes and bumps of hiking.

-Protecting the mouthpiece is a leak-proof, locking twist cap, secured to the carrying clip.
+Protecting the mouthpiece is a leak-proof, locking twist cap secured to the carrying clip.
 You can use the strap that keeps it securely rolled up to attach to your waist when filled.

 We liked that this model kept its shape and stayed rigid and upright even when the water level got a little low.